-Whenever occasion requires, any portion of a brigade or any of its officers or firemen or apparatus and plant may be directed to proceed or be taken beyond the limits of any district, and from one district to another for the purpose of attending incidents.
+Whenever occasion requires, any portion of a brigade or any of its officers or firemen or apparatus and plant may be directed to proceed or be taken beyond the limits of any district, and from one district to another, for the purpose of attending incidents.

-[Regulation 219 amended in Gazette 9 Dec 1994 p.
+[Regulation 219 amended: Gazette 9 Dec 1994 p.
 6658.]

 220. Fires within provisions of section 44